LensPlaysGames/markdown2tex/README.md

 ### `#` Headers <a name="hash-headers"></a>
 Headers are parsed according to the following rules:
+- If the first line of the input file contains a single `#` followed by a space ` `, the text following will be used as the title and not update `hash_count` or `nest_level`.
-- If no line that starts with leading `#` characters has been found, the first occurence of one such line will set `hash_count` to the amount of hashes present and `nest_level` to `1`, indicating a chapter.
+- If no line that starts with leading `#` characters has been found (excluding first line with single hash), the first occurence of one such line will set `hash_count` to the amount of hashes present and `nest_level` to `1`, indicating a chapter.
 - If any subsequent line starts with an amount of leading `#` characters that is greater than `hash_count` (the previous header line's amount of leading `#` characters), `nest_level` is increased by `1`, up to a max of `4`. `hash_count` is updated.
 - If any subsequent line starts with an amount of leading `#` characters that is less than `hash_count`, `nest_level` is reduced by the difference in current `hash_count` and previous `hash_count`. `hash_count` is updated.
 - If any subsequent line starts with an amount of leading `#` characters that is equal to `hash_count`, `nest_level` stays the same.